owainlewis/akka-http-clj/README.md

 # akka-http-clj

-As a Scala developer I found the Akka HTTP stuff really great to work with (fast, easy and performant).
+Akka HTTP is a fast, reliable HTTP client from the Scala world.
+It uses reactive streams to implement TCP backpressure.

-This is a HTTP client for Clojure that exposes the power of Akka.
+This library implements a Clojure interface for using Akka HTTP (along with the powerful of Reactive Streams) that closely mimics existing Clojure HTTP clients.

 ## Usage